Tom-Necke/Dream-Team/README.md

 6. Text.
 We wanted toadd at least some text-elements providing some interaction.
 Input was not possible on an terminal.
 But some general text elements seemed important to us.
 7. An additional graphic element was implemented.
 The duck is a little nice feature.
 8. Further structure was suggested by a surrounding frame to give a better project-structure.
+9 Final changes in design questions and work on documentation and presentation of the project.
+10. Satisfied members of the team.

 ## Text for Shorty-App